Meet the OCL Board

 Trustee

-Rachel Arthur joined the OCL Board in March 2023 and is Head of Computing at Teach First where she is responsible for computing initial teacher training programme.
-Previously, Rachel worked as an Assistant Headteacher in Oldham and worked at Oasis Academy Oldham.
-Before teaching, Rachel worked at PwC in cyber security and now brings her technical understanding to education settings by working with and researching how education technology can support all pupils.
+Rachel Arthur joined the OCL Board in March 2023.
+She previously worked at OA Oldham and she was Head of Computing at Teach First, where she was responsible for the initial teacher training programme in computing.
+Before teaching, she worked at PwC in cyber security and she has a strong interest in the way that education technology can support all pupils.
+She joined Raspberry Pi Foundation as Chief Learning Officer in 2024.

 Dr Gordon Carver, OCL Trustee